luhagel/ms-gittut/readme.md

 # Question One

-1. Who was your favourite teacher?
+1. Where did you go to school?